Sharon Public Library (Portfolio Piece)

 - Understand information needs

-- Develop sense of language used
+- Develop a sense of the language used

 - Identify common and key tasks